Colonoscopy Patient Preparation

 4. What are some high fibre foods I should avoid?

-Raw fruits and vegetables are typically high in fibre, as well as nuts, seeds, whole grain breads and beans and lentils.
+Raw fruits and vegetables are typically high in fiber, as well as nuts, seeds, whole grain breads and beans and lentils.

-6. If I eat popcorn or seeds 3 days before my procedure, do I need to reschedule?
+5. If I eat popcorn or seeds 3 days before my procedure do I need to reschedule?

-You will not need to reschedule your procedure; however, the seeds or nuts may cause difficulty in screening and require a need for re-screening.
+You will not need to reschedule your procedure, however the seeds or nuts may cause a difficulty in screening and require a need for rescreening.
 If you have eaten a large amount of seeds or nuts, you may want to contact the nurse or physician.

 Alcohol is not allowed as part of the liquid diet.